jameshone/Angular-2/README.md

 ## Deliverables

-Please create a branch of the project in GitHub and keep your commits in sync, avoid doing a commit all since we would like to see how incrementally its beind developed as well, make sure your comments are clear.
-Once you are confortable with the final result please issue a Pull Request.
+Please create a branch of the project in GitHub and keep your commits in sync, avoid doing a commit all, since we would like to see how its incrementally being developed.
+Make sure your comments are clear.
+Once you are comfortable with the final result please issue a Pull Request.

 ## Further help